Sign up for our daily recaps of the ever-changing search marketing landscape.

 Be forewarned.
 The survey is long, encompassing about 40 factors spread across eight pages.
-It’ll probably take 5 to 10 minutes to complete.
-Every thing on it is optional.
+It’ll probably take five to 10 minutes to complete.
+Everything on it is optional.
 You don’t have to answer all the questions, if you feel uncertain about some of them.

 Still interested in taking the survey?
 I hope so — it really helps the editors in compiling the chart.
 To take it, please find it here: